Core Concepts

 State cascade

-workspace → project → env| Tier | Storage | When to use |
+workspace → project| Tier | Storage | When to use |

 |---|---|---|

-| Workspace | Server (default scope) | Default behavior across all projects |
+| Workspace | Default scope | Default behavior across all projects |

-| Project | Server (per-project scope) | Per-project overrides |
+| Project | Per-project scope | Per-project overrides |

-See Configuration for details on each tier.
+See Configuration for details on each tier and the status and sync commands.

 Architecture